-This programme gives students a valuable set of analytical and conceptual tools that enable them to makes sense of the lives of people as individuals and as members of particular cultures and societies.
-It offers a range of skills, concepts and insights that are transferrable to careers in both public and private sectors; to central and local government, public bodies, pressure groups and NGOs; campaign groups and community organisations.
-It provides a sound background for people wishing to enter the public services, non-governmental organisations, and the voluntary sector, as well as those who might wish to conduct further study at postgraduate level.
+The B.Sc in Anthropology with Sociology is designed for people who are interested in the lives of people in other cultures and societies.
+It offers a range of skills, concepts and insights that are readily transferable to careers in both public and private sectors; to central and local government, public bodies, pressure groups and NGOs; campaign groups and community organisations.
+It provides a sound background for people wishing to enter the public services, non-governmental organisations and the voluntary sector, and supports you in taking the first steps in these career by assisting you in securing a work experience/placement opportunity.